 Lawyers who regularly practise in the area of family law acknowledge that close personal relationships don’t just involve married couples.
-In today’s society, families take many forms, and can be founded on relationships between married, non married, de facto, and same sex couplings.
+In today’s society, families take many forms, and can be founded on relationships between married, non married, de facto, and same sex couples.

 It is critical to be properly informed about the legal implications of any non married close personal relationship in which you may be involved.
+We can advise those in de facto relationships in Sydney or anywhere else in Australia on their legal rights and responsibilities as a couple.

 In the past, what constitutes a de facto relationship, and the legal implications which arose as a result of being involved in a de facto relationship, were widely defined and varied between states and territories.
 However, most definitions include that a de facto relationship is a relationship between: